Transcript

 2h:00m (for events this includes pre and post event learning)

-Learning Objectives:
+Learning Outcomes:

-On completion of all aspects of this programme you should be able to:The aim of this learning programme is to improve the Pharmacy team's knowledge in defining look-alike, sound-alike (LASA) errors and reduce the risk of LASA errors occurring.
+On completion of all aspects of this learning programme you should be able to:The aim of this learning programme is to improve the Pharmacy team's knowledge in defining look-alike, sound-alike (LASA) errors and reduce the risk of LASA errors occurring.
 LASA errors are recognised as an important patient safety issue that can happen in any pharmacy with potentially serious consequences for patients.

 Why should I do this assessment?

-This e-assessment completes the learning you began with the CPPE Just culture e-learning.
-Access and successful completion will contribute to your own personal development plan, be recorded in your My CPPE record and will contribute towards your revalidation.
-It may also provide evidence for achieving competencies in the RPS Foundation or Advanced Pharmacy Frameworks.This e-assessment is linked with the CPPE Reducing look-alike, sound-alike errors e-learning which can be found on the CPPE Patient safety gateway page.
+This e-assessment completes the learning you began with the CPPE Clinical calculations for pharmacy professionals programme.
+Access and successful completion will contribute to your own personal development plan, be recorded in your My CPPE record and will enable you to complete a CPD entry on the learning.
+It may also provide evidence for achieving competencies in the RPS Foundation or Advanced Pharmacy Frameworks.
+If you are working towards completing a Declaration of Competence for a pharmacy service, successful completion of this assessment will provide evidence of your learning.This e-assessment is linked with the CPPE Dispensary based calculations for pharmacy technicians e-learning programme and assesses you on the learning outcomes within that programme.

 Why should I do this assessment?